 It's not until closer to 5 a.m. the following day that the man then leaves the unit, gets into the Honda and speeds away from the area.

 Houston police said Campbell was arrested in Jefferson County about three hours later after DPS troopers tried to stop him.
 It was then that Johnson's body was found.

 Investigators added in the charging documents that multiple traces of human blood were found during a search of Johnson's apartment.
 Campbell also had multiple injuries to his face and arms consistent with human scratch marks when he was detained.

 WATCH: This is video after the chase, where authorities found a woman's body in the trunk.

 On top of claiming not to remember what happened at Johnson's apartment, documents state Campbell also couldn't remember anything about the chase.

-Campbell was previously being held at the Jefferson County Jail on a $1 million bond before his Monday probable cause court appearance.
+Campbell is being held at the Jefferson County Jail on a $1 million bond.
 Campbell also faces additional charges of felony evading arrest, driving while intoxicated, tampering with evidence and abuse of a corpse.